 View from the Alsek Trail near Haines Junction, Yukon

 Knowing we were only a couple of hours away from our next destination we took our time getting on the road.
-It is almost embarrassing to admit we did not pull out until about noon!
+We did not pull out until about noon!
+The skies were once again blue and the colours intense as the truck headed towards Kluane Lake.

 View north of Haines Junction, northbound